IBM/janusgraph-utils/README.md

 }
 ```

-#### schema for EdgeLabel

-The schema of the object inside the array of "edgeLabels":
+**edgeLabels**

+It's an array and contains the definition of the edges.
+Each edge is defined
+in an object with the following format:

 ```
 {
     "name": "<edge label>",